 And if you have any instance marked with a label, you can use it in the condition expression as well.

-Sometimes it happens that you need to insert minor changes in your code without shutting down the process.
-Since Java VM has such a feature as HotSwap, the IDE handles these cases automatically and offers you to reload the changed classes whenever you compile the changed classes while in debug mode.
+Sometimes you need to insert minor changes in your code without shutting down the process.
+Since the Java VM has a HotSwap feature, the IDE handles these cases automatically - it offers to reload the changed classes whenever you compile them while in debug mode.

 Keep in mind that Java VM’s HotSwap has a number of constraints and does not support reloading of static fields and methods.